About the Graduate Program

 About Recreational Sports

-The Department of Recreational Sports is the heart of OSU and provides a dynamic environment to work and learn.
-RecSports employs 33 full-time staff, two graduate assistants, and over 350 students that each play a key role in contributing to healthy living and student development.
+The Department of Recreational Sports is the heart of OSU and provides a dynamic environment in which to work and learn.
+RecSports employs 33 full-time staff, two graduate assistants, and over 400 students that play a key role in contributing to healthy living and student development.